ChiCubed/InformaticsNotes/chapter4.md

 There are two significant implementations of SBBSTs, AVL trees and Red-Black trees.
 Generally an AVL tree is preferable when there are more queries than updates, and vice versa for a Red-Black tree.

+Treaps will also be discussed.
+Treaps use randomisation to allow expected time complexity to remain $$O(log N)$$.

 ### AVL Tree

 #### Summary